3D-Prover: Diversity Driven Theorem Proving With Determinantal Point Processes

-We set the search policy for all experiments to be Best First Search (BestFS), where nodes are expanded in order of their cumulative log probability.
-For each node selected for expansion, we generate $N=64$ candidate tactics from the underlying ReProver model using beam search with default settings, as done in the original ReProver implementation.
-This forms the ground set for the node, to be sub-sampled by the filtering algorithm.
-We use beam search decoding because it is deterministic and so ensures that the ground set for a given node remains fixed across runs, allowing us to isolate and compare the effect of the filtering algorithm.
-The filtering algorithm returns $K$ tactics, which are then executed in the environment and used to update the proof tree, as outlined in~\ref{sec:prelim}.
-We test three different levels of filtering, with $K \in \{8, 16, 32\}$.
-Lower values of $K$ correspond to more filtering, for which the choice of filtering algorithm will have a greater impact.
-We compare the filtering approach of \sysname{}, as outlined in Algorithm~\ref{alg:filtering}, with two baselines.
+The default search policy is set to be Best First Search (BFS), with nodes expanded in order of their cumulative log probability.
+For each node selected, we generate $N=64$ candidate tactics from the underlying model~\footnote{As InternLM is sampling, this is \textit{up to} 64.
+See Appendix~\ref{intern_candidates} for the distribution of tactic counts per node}.
+Following the original implementations, we use beam search for ReProver and sampling with $T=0.7$ for InternLM.
+These form the ground set for the node, to be sub-sampled by the filtering algorithm.
+As beam search decoding is deterministic, the ground set for a given node is fixed across runs, allowing us to better isolate and compare approaches.
+We maintain sampling for InternLM to represent the original deplyoment scenario and test our approach under realistic usage.
+The filtering algorithm returns $K$ tactics, which are executed in the environment before updating the proof tree.
+For ReProver, we test three levels of filtering, with $K \in \{8, 16, 32\}$.
+Lower $K$ corresponds to more filtering, for which the filtering algorithm will have a greater impact.
+We compare \sysname{}, as outlined in Algorithm~\ref{alg:filtering}, with three baselines.
+The \textbf{No Filtering} baseline represents the original approach with no filtering.
 The \textbf{Top-$\mathbf{K}$} baseline takes the top $K$ tactics from the ground set as judged by their log probabilities, corresponding to the top $K$ beams.
 We take $K$ tactics at random from the ground set to form the \textbf{Random} baseline, as an exploration-focused comparison.
+For InternLM, we test $K=8$ with the Top-$K$ and No Filtering baselines, and perform an additional experiment with Critic Guided search from~\citep{wu_internlm25-stepprover_2024} in place of BFS.